egeny/fabuloos-flash/README.md

 4. [Apache Ant](http://ant.apache.org/) must be installed on your system.
 It may be already installed, try launching `ant -v` in a terminal console before making anything foolish.

 When all the dependencies are installed, simply launch `ant` in a terminal console.
-It will build the sources and create a `FabuloosFlashRenderer.swf` file in the `build` folder.
+It will build the sources and create a `FabFlashRenderer.swf` file in the `build` folder.

 # How to test

-Since FabuloosFlashRenderer use ExternalInterface, you need to use it via a webserver.
+Since FabFlashRenderer use ExternalInterface, you need to use it via a webserver.
 After configuring your favorite webserver to serve the folder of this project, simply browse to it.
 The `index.html` file contain the basic markup to embed the Flash object.

 The player embed a `Console.as` file which allows you to call JavaScript's `console.*` functions.
 You may want to disable console logging while compiling for production.
 Just have a look at `Console.as` on line 9.